OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 ![Case 1 for Network layer protection about flows that we want to prevent](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Case1_NetworkLayer_PreventFlow.png)

-[Network segregation](https://www.mwrinfosecurity.com/our-thinking/making-the-case-for-network-segregation) (see this set of [implementation advices](https://www.cyber.gov.au/publications/network-segmentation-and-segregation)) can also be leveraged and **is highly recommanded in order to block illegitimate calls directly at network level itself**.
+[Network segregation](https://www.mwrinfosecurity.com/our-thinking/making-the-case-for-network-segregation) (see this set of [implementation advices](https://www.cyber.gov.au/publications/network-segmentation-and-segregation)) can also be leveraged and **is highly recommended in order to block illegitimate calls directly at network level itself**.

 ## Case 2 - Application can send requests to ANY external IP address or domain name

-This case happens when user can control an URL to an **External** resource and the application makes a request to this URL (e.g. in case of [WebHooks](https://en.wikipedia.org/wiki/Webhook)).
+This case happens when a user can control an URL to an **External** resource and the application makes a request to this URL (e.g. in case of [WebHooks](https://en.wikipedia.org/wiki/Webhook)).
 Whitelist cannot be used here because the list of IPs/domains is often unknown upfront and is dynamically changing.

-In this scenario, *External* refers to any IP that is doesn't belong to the internal network, and should be reached by going over the public internet.
+In this scenario, *External* refers to any IP that doesn't belong to the internal network, and should be reached by going over the public internet.

 Thus, the call from the *Vulnerable Application*:
 * **Is NOT** targeting one of the IP/domain *located inside* the company's global network.